 Takayanagi-san had already arranged a guided tour of the Shin-etsu Trail on two consecutive days for us.
 Since our first tour didn’t start for a couple of hours, she showed me around the station’s shops and services available for tourists coming to enjoy Iiyama’s natural beauty.
 Iiyama’s primary tourist season tends to be winter, when its plentiful snowfall enables visitors to enjoy a large number of winter activities including skiing or snowboarding at one of Iiyama’s two ski resorts.
 But Iiyama has plenty to offer nature loving visitors in each of the other months of the year, which is why I came in the fall to see the amazing kouyou, the changing of the leaves.

 Iiyama Station also contains a shop that rents and sells equipment for all sorts of outdoor activities.
 A variety of bicycles, from speedy road bikes to fat-tire off roaders are available to rent, and they also offer tours.
 Even if you have children who can’t ride, you can rent a bike trailer and pull them along in comfort.
 If you didn’t bring the right gear for hiking, almost everything you would possibly need can be rented or purchased as well.

 We met our guide, Biyajima-san, on the roadside below the entry point to where we would begin our hike.
-Biyajima-san is a member of the Shinetsu Trail club and an experienced trekker, kayaker, snowboarder, and artist, among his many talents.
-His experience made me feel better when I heard our destination for the day was Kumanosuike, “Bear’s den pond”.
-Sure enough, Biyajima-san pointed out several indications of bear presence in the area including fresh bear dung; however, the abundance of bear food in the area make encounters between bear and man a rarity for casual visitors who use common sense.
-Bears generally want less to do with humans even more than we want to do with them.
+Biyajima-san is a member of the Shinetsu Trail Club and an experienced trekker, kayaker, snowboarder, and artist, among his many talents.
+His experience made me feel better when I heard our destination for the day was Kumanosuike, “Bear’s den pond.”
+Sure enough, Biyajima-san pointed out several indications of bears in the area including fresh bear dung; however, the abundance of bear food in the area make encounters between bear and man a rarity for casual visitors who use common sense.
+Bears generally want even less to do with humans than we want to do with them.